hyperledger/indy-node/docs/source/requests.md

 There is a default Auth Constraint for every action (defined in [auth_rules.md](auth_rules.md)).

 The `AUTH_RULES` command allows to change the Auth Constraints.
-So, it's not possible to register new actions by this command.
+So, it"s not possible to register new actions by this command.
 But it's possible to override authentication constraints (values) for the given action.

 Please note, that list elements of `GET_AUTH_RULE` output can be used as an input (with a required changes) for the field `rules` in `AUTH_RULES`.